 All my mats are cut by hand using a Logan matboard cutter.
 I've only nearly sliced my thumb off once!
-Even for the TinyArts that don't appear to have a mat, I've usually cut a hidden mat that fits in behind the frame rebate.
+Even for the TinyArts that don't appear to have a mat, I sometimes cut a hidden mat that fits in behind the frame rebate.
 This holds the print off the glass, protecting it and increasing it's life.
-It's a lot of extra work to do this and a real fiddle to get it right, but I think (hope) the effort is worth it.
+It's a lot of extra work to do this and a real fiddle to get it right, but I think (hope) the effort is worth it for the extra special pieces.
 Framers will use plastic spacers to do this, but there are not usually offcuts to use for TinyArt purposes.
 A spacer made from upcycled matboard offcuts is more fitting to this project.
 Though I do sometimes use plastic spacers if I want to lift or recess the print to create a floating effect.

 I do use all new supplies for taping, hinging, stapling and hanging as there is no realistic upcycled or recycled options.
 On the back, I put a label with the name of the piece and it's unique catalogue number.
 There is also a label or note about what sort of glass is used and a sticker if the piece includes a 10% donation to conservation (most do).
 As I go, I photograph the inside, back, and front of every piece (likewise for all my prints) so my phone camera roll is 90% TinyArt and prints (and is where I've gotten most of the photos for this story).

 Four more framing variations for "Sweet Dreams" - which is your favourite?